What is chelation?

 Who is chelation for?

-Although anyone could have chelation therapy, it isn’t recommended for children with liver and kidney problems.
+Although anyone can have chelation therapy, it isn’t recommended for children with liver and kidney problems.

-Also, chelation is not recommended as a therapy for autism.
+Also, chelation is not recommended as an autism therapy.

 What is chelation used for?

-Chelation is used to remove toxic chemicals from the blood in people who have experienced heavy metal poisoning.
+Chelation is used to remove toxic chemicals from the blood of people who have experienced heavy metal poisoning.

 Where does chelation come from?

 Chelation therapy has been around for many years as a treatment for heavy metal poisoning.
-It has been used as an autism therapy since the 1980s.
+It has been used as a therapy for autistic people since the 1980s.

 Some people think autism is caused by an excess of mercury in the blood, which the body can’t get rid of naturally.
 Supporters of this theory believe that removing excess toxins like mercury will remove the cause of autism.